-The application for admission to the MA Counseling program includes an interview with faculty from the counseling program.
+The application for admission to the MA Counseling program includes an interview with faculty.
 During the interview, faculty will assess the prospective students' listening skills, empathy, ability to challenge others effectively, adaptability to working with people from diverse backgrounds, and other relevant skills.

 The applicant's admissions counselor will arrange the date and time for each applicant's interview, which are typically approximately one hour in length.
 The interviewing faculty will make a recommendation to the Director of Admissions, completing the application for admission to the MA Counseling program.
-The completed application will be reviewed by the Admissions Committee before a final admissions decision is made.